remoteintech/remote-jobs/company-profiles/cratedb.md

 ## Company technologies

-CrateDB is a global multi-model database building upon Lucene, the same storage/index system which is the foundation of Elasticsearch, and also inherited its subsystems for running a distributed application that enables companies to access data insights at scale.
+CrateDB is a global multi-model database building upon Lucene, the same storage/index system that is the foundation of Elasticsearch, and also inherited its subsystems for running a distributed application that enables companies to access data insights at scale.
 The flexible, distributed database solution combines the performance of NoSQL with the power and simplicity of standards-compliant SQL.
 Optimized for large data volumes with high compute and data versatility requirements, CrateDB runs in the cloud, on the edge and on-premise.

 ## Office locations